pillarman38/MidlandCode-C3-DataDrivenApps/09-13-18/Homework/homework.md

 4. In the main `app.component.html` file have a top level menu to go to the above three routes.
 5. Add a trivia service to get trivia questions as well as check if the answers were correct
 6. The service should have the following functionality:
-    1. Should return 4 random
+    1. Should return 4 random questions
+    2. Should take a question id and answer and check if the answer is correct
+    3. Should be able to add questions to the array of questions.
 7. The Components:
     1. About Page - This should just be simple html with no major functionality.
 Make sure you have some information about your page
     2. Submit New Questions Page should do the following: